ENJ1/aok/README.md

 49

 ```
-In openbox, tint2 has a feature that displays the battery level reliably, no matter what kernel you're using.
+In an openbox/tint2 setup (not Xfce), tint2 has a feature that displays the battery level reliably, no matter what kernel you're using.

 ##### To get back to the latest kernel:
 1. `sudo pacman -Syu linux-armv7-chromebook`